taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [ChatGPTWizard](https://github.com/alidehbansiahkarbon/chatgptwizard) - A ChatGPT, WriteSonic, YouChat, and Ollama(offline) plug-in for Embarcadero RAD Studio IDE XE5 to 12.1. https://getitnow.embarcadero.com/chatgptwizard
  * [Auto_Jobs_Applier_AIHawk](https://github.com/feder-cr/auto_jobs_applier_aihawk) - Auto_Jobs_Applier_AIHawk is a tool that automates  the jobs application process.
 Utilizing artificial intelligence, it enables users to apply for multiple job offers in an automated and personalized way.
  * [ai-commits-intellij-plugin](https://github.com/blarc/ai-commits-intellij-plugin) - AI Commits for IntelliJ based IDEs/Android Studio.
+ * [ogpt.nvim](https://github.com/huynle/ogpt.nvim) - Chat with Ollama/Huggingface/TextGen/OpenAI/Gemini/Anthropic GPT Neovim Plugin: Effortless Natural Language Generation with LLM API
+ * [ChatGPTToolkitExtension](https://github.com/doggy8088/chatgpttoolkitextension) - Improve the user experience of ChatGPT, Gemini, Claude, phind, Groq websites by providing some useful features.
+Such as automatically filling in prompts from URLs and displaying automatic suggestion buttons in the response area.
+ * [LLM_Web_search](https://github.com/mamei16/llm_web_search) - An extension for  oobabooga/text-generation-webui that enables the LLM to search the web using DuckDuckGo
+ * [DevoxxGenieIDEAPlugin](https://github.com/devoxx/devoxxgenieideaplugin) - DevoxxGenie is a plugin for IntelliJ IDEA that uses local LLM's (Ollama, LMStudio, GPT4All, Llama.cpp and Exo) and Cloud based LLMs to help review, test, explain your project code.

 ## CLIs